sanskritichandak/Housing-Prices-Saratoga-NY/README.md

 The raw data introduced above consists of 1,728 points.
 The first step involved in cleaning the data is checking for duplicates and missing values.
 Since there are no duplicates or missing values found in the data set, the next step in cleaning the data is removing the outliers.
 There are two methods to remove outliers – the box-plot method and the z-score method.
 The z-score method measures the deviation of data points from the mean.
 Using the z-score method in RStudio, the data points furthest away from the mean are removed.
 The removeOutliers function is run only once, since running it repeatedly changes the range that is considered when removing outliers.
 Below are the boxplots and histograms for the data set with and without the outliers.
 As observed, after removing the outliers, the data is less skewed and the histogram has a more normal distribution.

+Figure 1
+Boxplots of all the variables from the data set with outliers

 <img width="310" alt="image" src="https://user-images.githubusercontent.com/123300713/213914186-ab428936-0656-48ce-bc26-bb01dc95df07.png">